 But travelers to the elegant boot don't just want to eat spaghetti, deal with opera and gawk at old ruins.

 Beyond the cliches, you'll find 10 other surprising ways in which Italy shines.

 Depending on whether or not you think the occasional catcall is flattering, you'll find Italians are aggressively complimentary of friends and beautiful strangers alike.

 A historical tool for both disarming and defusing, flattery is the fulcrum on which Italian society teeters.

 As Luigi Barzini writes in "The Italians," "The people have always employed such arts offensively, to gain advantages, destroy rivals and conquer power and wealth; and defensively, as the squid uses ink, to blind and confound powerful men, dictators and tyrants."

-But you'll likely only notice the butt grabs.
+But you'll likely only notice the catcalls.

 2. Hot baths